 0.05

-I performed a permutation test by shuffling the avg_rating_missing
+I performed a permutation test by shuffling the avg_rating_missing column

-column 1000 times and calculated the simulated absolute mean differences of calories between the missing and not missing groups.
+1000 times and calculated the simulated absolute mean differences of calories between the missing

 This plot displays the distribution of simulated test statistics compared to the observed statistic.
 The observed statistic was 87.86 and is displayed as the red line.
 None of the simulated test statistics were greater than or equal to the observed statistic, thus the p-value was 0.0.
 Since the p-value was less than our significance level of 0.05, we reject the null hypothesis.
 Thus, there is evidence to support the alternative hypothesis.
 The missingness of average rating does depend on the calories in a recipe.